-British Museum Bible tours by guides who are Jehovah’s Witnesses, examining in detail the most significant cultural artefacts in the British Museum.
+British Museum Bible tours by very experienced guides who are Jehovah’s Witnesses | examining the most significant artefacts.

 Clay tablets and cylinders from the royal courts of Babylon are just some of the cultural material confirming the accounts of Bible writers Daniel, Ezra and others - and which fortify our faith in God's inspired word, the Bible.

 Our experienced JW tour guides will help you see the connections between these ancient artefacts and your worship of Jehovah today.
 With vivid descriptions and well-researched explanations, they use the Bible to bring these timeworn stones to life so that you can recall their valuable lessons for years to come.
-Note that there is a reassuring level of security around the museum in response to the severe level of terror alert in all of Britain.
+Note that there is reassuring security around the museum in response to the severe level of terror alert in all of Britain.